nikomatsakis/hackmd.io/color-syntactic-design-patter-rfc.md

 }
 ```

 Having users write `impl Future<Output = T>` explicitly in cases like this has downsides.
 To start, it is verbose.
-But also, as a new user of Rust, it requires understanding an unrelated concept (`impl Trait` syntax) in order to write async code.
+But also, as a new user of Rust, it requires understanding several unnecessary concepts (the trait system, the `Future` trait, `impl Trait` syntax) in order to write async code like this.

 To address these issues, [RFC #3628][] proposes adding a new syntax for "the type that results from an `async` block", but that RFC has not been accepted.
 Accepting the RFC would require answering two questions: